microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaLifecyclePolicyGroup.md

 ```

 ## Description
-the Add-EntraBetaLifecyclePolicyGroup cmdlet adds a group to a lifecycle policy in Azure Active Directory
+the Add-EntraBetaLifecyclePolicyGroup cmdlet Adds a group to a lifecycle policy in Azure Active Directory

 ## Examples